Multiple Income Streams Don’t Create Security — Structure Does

 • simplification

-People who succeed long-term usually:
+In practice, people who succeed long-term with multiple income streams usually:

 • start small